-This simple model can help you deduce what motivates yourself and others
+This easy-to-use, easy-to-remember model will help you understand what motivates others—and yourself

 If you're in the business of building digital products, you know certain questions are hard to answer:

 🚀 Why aren't they engaging with our latest feature?

 🔧 Are there easy ways to modify the product to improve the experience?

 😖 Why are customers losing interest and churning?

 To answer these kinds of questions, you must understand motivation.
 What pulls people to act?
 What pushes them away?
 While each of us has a unique blend of desires and dreams—or fears and anxieties—we have much more in common because we're all human.

 That is, we're all working with similar organic "hardware," and that hardware will work in common ways from person to person.
 Thanks to research on human behavior, we are beginning to both understand our hardware—what makes us tick (or tap)—and apply that understanding to building better products.

 If you do this successfully, customers will be motivated to use your product.
 New product features will be adopted right away, the product will be engaging, and customer relationships will be stronger and longer-lasting.